-Press this button repeatedly to select channel skip time (30~180 seconds) when no menu is displayed and the TV will tune to the last channel viewed when the selected time is up.
-The user can change stations SURF to any station they wish, and after selected time seconds, TV will tune back to the original channel.
+Press this button when no menu is displayed and the TV will tune to the last channel viewed.
+The user can change stations "SURF" to any station they wish, and after 90 seconds, tune back to the original channel.

 (15) SLEEP button